hoavu-cs/DiputsChessEngine/README.md

 quit
 ```

-## Adding to a GUI using Wrapper Script
+## Running using a Wrapper Script and GUI

 Point your UCI-compatible GUI (Arena, Cutechess, En Croissant, Nibbler etc.) to the wrapper script.
 For single-threaded version:
 ```